What are Key Accounts?

 It’s easier to form a more meaningful relationship with a customer you’ve already been working with.
 They’re familiar with who you are and how your product works, and depending on how long you’ve been working together, would be more excited about fostering a closer working relationship.

-Try to find existing customers that meet your key account qualifications rather than prospecting for someone new.
+Try to find existing customers that meet your key account qualifications rather than sales prospecting for someone new.
 If you already have a strong foundation, build off it.

 Since key accounts often bring referrals and are recognizable in their field, they should have a similar company culture and/or brand identity to you.
 If two companies are drastically different, they likely won’t work as well together.